zirkoni/Single-GPU-Passthrough/README.md

 sudo chmod +x <path_to_file>
 ```

-And that is all I had to do!
 When you start the guest VM your host desktop should close, the screen goes black and after some time you should see the guest booting up.

 ### **Additional Sources**
 I mostly followed this guide: